Skip to content

 What CRS actually does in Hong Kong

 Hong Kong joined the OECD Common Reporting Standard in 2018.
-The Indian-side counterpart is Section 90 of the Income-tax Act, which governs treaty-based information exchange.
+The Indian-side counterpart is ( reporting) read with the Article 26 EOI provisions of each notified under (or Section 159 of the from 1 April 2026).

 What gets reported: